15 Ancient Ruins That Challenge What We Know About Science

 Part of the Tiwanaku complex near Lake Titicaca, Puma Punku is famed for its precisely cut stone blocks—some weighing over 100 tons—that fit together like puzzle pieces without mortar.
 The precision of the cuts, often resembling machine work, has sparked theories ranging from lost advanced technology to extraterrestrial involvement.

 Modern engineers still marvel at the techniques used to transport and shape these massive stones at high altitudes.
 The purpose of Puma Punku remains uncertain, though it likely served ceremonial or religious roles.
+The ancient ruins research on Puma Punku is ongoing, with new theories emerging regularly.
 Learn more at National Geographic.

 3. Stonehenge—England